pallet/net-rules-crate/README.md

 The net-rules crate provides a mechanism to control network port access.
 The implementation varies by provider (by default).
-Currently there is only an implementation for AWS EC2 via jclouds.
+Currently there are implementations for AWS EC2 via jclouds and the pallet-aws provider.

 The net-rules crate provides a `server-spec` function that returns a server-spec.
 This server spec will install anything necessary and